Sexy Beast: Plot

-The British ex-criminal Gary "Gal" Dove is happily retired in Spain with his beloved wife DeeDee, his best friend Aitch and Aitch's wife Jackie.
-An old criminal associate, the feared sociopath Don Logan, arrives at Gal's villa, intent on enlisting Gal for a bank robbery in London planned by crimelord Teddy Bass.
+British ex-criminal Gary "Gal" Dove is happily retired on the Costa del Sol with his beloved wife DeeDee, his best friend Aitch, and Aitch's wife Jackie.
+An old criminal associate, the feared sociopath Don Logan, arrives at Gal's villa, intent on enlisting Gal for a bank robbery in London planned by crime lord Teddy Bass.
 Teddy has learned about the bank vault from Harry, the bank's chairman, whom he met at an orgy.
 Gal declines, but Don continues to pressure Gal, growing increasingly aggressive and violent.

-After Gal suggests Don's real reason for visiting is his infatuation with Jackie, with whom he had a brief affair, Don grows furious and leaves for England.
-On the plane, Don refuses to extinguish his cigarette prior to takeoff, is aggressive to staff and other passengers, and is ejected.
-He returns to the villa screaming obscenities and attacks Gal with a bottle.
-DeeDee aims Gal's shotgun at Don.
-The group shoot and beat him to death and bury him under Gal's swimming pool.
+After Gal suggests that Don's real reason for visiting is his infatuation with Jackie, with whom he had a brief affair, Don grows furious and leaves.
+On the plane back to England, Don refuses to extinguish his cigarette prior to takeoff, is aggressive to staff and other passengers, and is ejected, but avoids punishment by claiming that a flight attendant sexually assaulted him.
+He returns to the villa screaming obscenities and attacks Gal with a glass bottle.
+DeeDee emerges with Gal's hunting shotgun and shoots Don, incapacitating him; the group beats him, shoots him to death, and buries him under the swimming pool.

-In London, Gal prepares for the heist.
-When Teddy questions Gal about Don's whereabouts, Gal claims Don returned to London and called him from Heathrow Airport.
+To avoid raising suspicion among Don's associates, Gal decides to do the job in London.
+When Teddy questions Gal about Don's whereabouts, Gal lies, claiming that Don returned to London and called him from Heathrow Airport, which arouses suspicion in Teddy.
 The heist involves using diving gear to drill into the bank vault from a pool in a neighbouring bath house.
-The pool water floods the vault and shorts its security system.
+The pool water muffles the sound of the drilling equipment and also floods the vault and shorts its security system.
 As Teddy's crew empties the vault's safe deposit boxes, Gal secretly pockets a pair of ruby and diamond earrings.

 After the job, Teddy insists on driving Gal to the airport.
-He stops at Harry's home, where he kills Harry and demands that Gal tell him where Don is.
+He stops at Harry's home, where he shoots Harry and demands that Gal tell him where Don is.
 Gal responds that he is "not into this any more".
-In the car, Teddy indicates that he knows Gal was involved in something happening to Don, and implies that Gal would be severely punished if Teddy cared at all about Don.
+While dropping Gal off, Teddy indicates that he knows that Gal was involved in something happening to Don, and implies that Gal would be severely punished if Teddy cared at all about Don.
 He suggests he may visit Gal in Spain and humiliates him by paying him only £10 for the job.

 Gal returns to his friends and family in Spain, where DeeDee wears the earrings and life has returned to normal.
 Gal still hears Don's voice in his head; he responds that Don is dead now and can "shut up".